-The majority of aid awarded by Kaua'i Community College is federal and based on demonstrated financial need.
-Eligibility requirements are determined by federal rules and include the following:
+The majority of aid awarded by Kaua'i Community College is based on financial need.
+To be eligible for financial aid:

 Applicant must:

 - be a U.S. citizen or an eligible non-citizen (permanent resident). - be enrolled in a degree granting program (classified student). - be making satisfactory academic progress toward a degree. - not be in default on a loan or owe a refund on a federal grant. - have demonstrated financial need. - have obtained a high school diploma, GED, or have passed a federally-approved test. - be registered with Selective Service, if required.